doublecloud/terraform-provider-doublecloud/example_projects/transfer/offload_oltp/README.md

 }
 ```

 That’s it.
-You data stack is ready to consume.
+Your data stack is ready to consume.
 As next steps just setup your own visualization connection:

 ```hcl
 resource "doublecloud_workbook" "k8s-logs-viewer" {